duolinwang/MusiteDeep_web/MusiteDeep/README.md

 python3 predict_multi_batch.py -input testdata/Phosphorylation/Y/test_allspecies_sequences.fasta -output test/output  -model-prefix "models/Phosphotyrosine;Methyllysine";
 ```

-##### For advanced users who want to perform training and prediction by their own data
+##### For advanced users like to perform training and prediction by using their own data
-Because we used ensemble models by two deep-learning architectures in this server, two types of models need to be trained, one is the CNN model [1] trained by train_CNN_10fold_ensemble.py, the other is the capsule model [2] trained by train_capsnet_10fold_ensemble.py.
+Because we used ensemble models by two deep-learning architectures, two types of models need to be trained: one is the CNN model [1] trained by train_CNN_10fold_ensemble.py, and the other is the capsule model [2] trained by train_capsnet_10fold_ensemble.py.
 To train a customized predictor, users can run the following commands and replace with their own data and parameters.
 ```sh
 python3 train_CNN_10fold_ensemble.py -load_average_weight -balance_val -input [custom training data in FASTA format] -output [folder for the output models] -checkpointweights [folder for the intermediate checkpoint files] -residue-types [custom specified residue types]

 python3 train_capsnet_10fold_ensemble.py -load_average_weight -balance_val -input [custom training data in FASTA format] -output [folder for the output model] -checkpointweights [folder for the intermediate checkpoint files] -residue-types [custom specified residue types]
 ```
 The training data should be in the FASTA format.
-Residues followed by "#" indicates the positive sites, residues in the custom specified residue types but without "#" are considered as the negative sites. -residue-types parameter indicate the potential modification residue types that this model focus on.
-Multiple types of residues are seperated with ','.
+Residues followed by "#" indicates the positive sites, residues in the custom specified residue types but without "#" are considered as the negative sites.
+Tje -residue-types parameter indicates the potential modification residue types that this model focuses on.
+Multiple types of residues are separated with ','.
 And all the residues specified by this parameter will be trained in one predictor.
 For details of other parameters, use the -h or --help parameter.
 ##### Examples of commands used to train our provided models:
  For Phosphoserine_Phosphothreonine: